kimhc6028/multi_task_fine_manipulation/README.md

 Paper: https://arxiv.org/abs/2401.07603

 Complementary Data Builder for the Multi-Task Fine Manipulation Dataset.
 This tool enhances the data available from the Multi-Task Fine Manipulation Dataset and is designed for use in conjunction with the dataset described in our accompanying paper.
-Additionally, it includes a feature to convert video data from MP4 format to HDF5 format, facilitating more efficient data handling and analysis
+Additionally, it includes a feature to convert video data from MP4 format to HDF5 format, facilitating more efficient data handling and analysis.

 ## Usage
 1) Download the dataset from https://sites.google.com/view/multi-task-fine and place it under 'downloaded_dataset'.